8 Appointment Setting Tips That Fill Your Lot

 +

 Appointment setting tips are specific, repeatable techniques BDC agents and sales teams use to convert inbound leads into confirmed showroom visits.
-For car dealerships, this matters because a lead that does not show up generates zero revenue, no matter how good your inventory or pricing is.
+For car dealerships, this matters because a lead that does not show up generates zero revenue, no matter how strong your inventory or pricing is.

 Most dealerships get the lead generation part right but lose buyers in the follow-up gap.
-Structured appointment setting closes that gap with scripted openers, multi-channel sequences, and confirmation processes that actually hold.
+Structured appointment setting closes that gap with scripted openers, multi-channel sequences, and confirmation processes that hold.

 +